Neutron capture therapy of cancer: Boron delivery agents

 ^{c}The abbreviations used in this table are defined as follows: BNCT, boron neutron capture therapy; DNA, deoxyribonucleic acid; EGF, epidermal growth factor; EGFR, epidermal growth factor receptor; MoAbs, monoclonal antibodies; VEGF, vascular endothelial growth factor.

-The major challenge in the development of boron delivery agents has been the requirement for selective tumor targeting in order to achieve boron concentrations (20-50 µg/g tumor) sufficient to produce therapeutic doses of radiation at the site of the tumor with minimal radiation delivered to normal tissues.
+The major challenge in the development of boron delivery agents has been the requirement for selective tumor targeting in order to achieve boron concentrations (20–50 μg/g tumor) sufficient to produce therapeutic doses of radiation at the site of the tumor with minimal radiation delivered to normal tissues.
 The selective destruction of infliltrative tumor (glioma) cells in the presence of normal brain cells represents an even greater challenge compared to malignancies at other sites in the body.
-Malignant gliomas are highly infiltrative of normal brain, histologically diverse, heterogeneous in their genomic profile and therefore it is very difficult to kill all of them.
+Malignant gliomas are highly infiltrative of normal brain, histologically diverse, and heterogeneous in their genomic profile, and therefore it is very difficult to kill all of them.

 Gadolinium neutron capture therapy (Gd NCT)

-There also has been some interest in the possible use of gadolinium-157 (^{157}Gd) as a capture agent for NCT for the following reasons: First, and foremost, has been its very high neutron capture cross section of 254,000 barns.
-Second, gadolinium compounds, such as Gd-DTPA (gadopentetate dimeglumine Magnevist®), have been used routinely as contrast agents for magnetic resonance imaging (MRI) of brain tumors and have shown high uptake by brain tumor cells in tissue culture (in vitro).
+There also has been some interest in the possible use of gadolinium-157 (^{157}Gd) as a capture agent for NCT for the following reasons: First, and foremost, has been its very high neutron-capture cross section of 254,000 barns.
+Second, gadolinium compounds, such as Gd-DTPA (gadopentetate dimeglumine Magnevist), have been used routinely as contrast agents for magnetic resonance imaging (MRI) of brain tumors and have shown high uptake by brain-tumor cells in tissue culture (in vitro).
 Third, gamma rays and internal conversion and Auger electrons are products of the ^{157}Gd(n,γ)^{158}Gd capture reaction (^{157}Gd + n_{th} (0.025eV) → [^{158}Gd] → ^{158}Gd + γ + 7.94 MeV).
 Though the gamma rays have longer pathlengths, orders of magnitude greater depths of penetration compared with alpha particles, the other radiation products (internal conversion and Auger electrons) have pathlengths of about one cell diameter and can directly damage DNA.
 Therefore, it would be highly advantageous for the production of DNA damage if the ^{157}Gd were localized within the cell nucleus.
-However, the possibility of incorporating gadolinium into biologically active molecules is very limited and only a small number of potential delivery agents for Gd NCT have been evaluated.
-Relatively few studies with Gd have been carried out in experimental animals compared to the large number with boron containing compounds (Table 1), which have been synthesized and evaluated in experimental animals (in vivo).
-Although in vitro activity has been demonstrated using the Gd-containing MRI contrast agent Magnevist® as the Gd delivery agent, there are very few studies demonstrating the efficacy of Gd NCT in experimental animal tumor models, and, as evidenced by a lack of citations in the literature, Gd NCT has not, as of 2019, been used clinically in humans.
+However, the possibility of incorporating gadolinium into biologically active molecules is very limited, and only a small number of potential delivery agents for Gd NCT have been evaluated.
+Relatively few studies with Gd have been carried out in experimental animals compared to the large number with boron-containing compounds (Table 1) which have been synthesized and evaluated in experimental animals (in vivo).
+Although in vitro activity has been demonstrated using the Gd-containing MRI contrast agent Magnevist as the Gd delivery agent, there are very few studies demonstrating the efficacy of Gd NCT in experimental animal tumor models, and, as evidenced by a lack of citations in the literature, Gd NCT has not, as of 2019, been used clinically in humans.